All Products

 /**

-* First frame cost (FC) priority, decreases first frame cost.
-Only plays the bitrate of the HLS stream which has been preloaded.
+* First frame cost (FC) priority, decrease first frame cost. only play bitrate of the hls stream which has been preloaded.

 */